 Regardless of the type of your neuropathy – one of the common symptoms among all types is poor circulation to the nerves.
-Good circulation is important for anyone, but especially for those suffering form neuropathy.
+Good circulation is important for anyone, but especially for those suffering from neuropathy.
 Poor circulation can increase the risk of complications and pain in neuropathy sufferers – especially in the hands and feet.

 Improving circulation can help stimulate the nerves and ease some of the pain associated with nerve damage.
-Blood plays an important role in carrying healing nutrients to all parts of the body and also removing harmful toxins from tissue.
+Blood plays an important role in carrying healing nutrients to all parts of the body and also removing harmful toxins from the tissue.
 As such, good circulation is crucial to giving your body its best chance at healing and fighting off harmful toxins.

 There are a number of techniques for improving circulation, including massage, stretching, etc – but today we will focus on hydrotherapy.
 Hydrotherapy techniques involve using water in any form – i.e. liquid, ice, and steam – to treat problem areas and improve circulation.
 Here are three common and effective hydrotherapy techniques:

 Alternating between hot and cold water helps expand and constrict the blood vessels – forcing the blood to move through the vessels to other areas in the body.
 You can perform this technique by soaking your hands or feet in a tub of water, alternating between warm and cold water.
 As a rule, you should always spend more time soaking in the warm water than the cool water.